Majungasaurus, "Mahajunga lizard," lived in Madagascar at the end of the dinosaurs' reign, from ~70 mya right up to the very end 66 mya.

 Taquet and Sues 1979 - Majungatholus atopus the pachycephalosaurid

-In 1998, making the cover of Science, Sampson et al. published on an extraordinary skull which just so happened to have the identical dome to that of Majungatholus.
+In 1998, making the cover of Science, Sampson et al. published an extraordinary skull that happened to have an identical dome to that of Majungatholus.
 Bye-bye pachy, hello awesome theropod!
-They decided Majungasaurus was a nomen dubium based on lack of diagnostic characters.
+They decided Majungasaurus was a nomen dubium based on a lack of diagnostic characters.

 In 2007, however, after much more study, they brought back the name Majungasaurus, as the original dentary found did look like their awesome skull, plus it has "...weakly developed interdenticular sulci...." which Indosuchus does not.

-Everyone jokes about Tyrannosaurus having small arms, however, abelisaurs take it to an entirely new level.
+Everyone jokes about Tyrannosaurus having small arms; however, abelisaurs take it to an entirely new level.
 All while maintaining 4 fingers!
 You can see that in the bottom right inset.
 The complete hand has been found and, yep, ridiculously tiny.
 Look at the super-tiny radius and ulna!
 There are no ossified carpals (if you are wondering what is missing).
 The humerus isn't even the length of the coracoid (part of the shoulder bone).
 What in the world were they doing with such tiny arms?
 I'm open to suggestions.
-They were muscular so it was likely they were doing *something* with them, but what?
-It is possible they lacked claws and the fingers may have been like mittens!
+They were muscular, so they were likely doing *something* with them, but what?
+They may have lacked claws, and the fingers may have been like mittens!
 What?
-Yet they were highly flexible.
-I have this vision of it swirling each tiny nub around in circles while it charged at animals with its missile-head loaded with teeth.
-One suggestion is the hands were used for mating displays, or even during mating like some boas, who use their vestigial legs to stroke their mate.
+Yet, they were highly flexible.
+I have this vision of it swirling each tiny nub around in circles while it charged at animals with its missile head loaded with teeth.
+One suggestion is the hands were used for mating displays or even during mating, like some boas, who use their vestigial legs to stroke their mate.